 Physical Environments: Pupils study the interacting global systems of Atmosphere, Hydrosphere, Lithosphere and Biosphere and make links with all three science subjects.
 They consider how and why these systems work and their impacts on the earth's surface.
+Pupils also explore the intricate relationships between land-use and human influence, including a detailed study of the Cairngorms and Dorset in terms of land-use conflicts, solutions and evaluating the impact of these management strategies.

-Human Environments: Pupils continue to consider the changing dynamics of world population and then explore how people cope with contemporary problems of both urban and rural life across the developed and developing world.
-Pupils will examine case-studies in relation to these topics.
+Human Environments: Pupils continue to consider the changing dynamics of world population and then explore how people cope with contemporary problems of both urban and rural life across a range of different countries.
+Case studies include Rio and Edinburgh, as well as exploring the demographics of Japan and Kenya.